spencer-shadley/completed-class/01-Week_HTML-CSS/HW/README.md

 ## Instructions

-* Create a new GitHub repository, initialize it with a `README.md `, and clone it to your local development environment.
+* Create a new GitHub repository, initialize it with a `README.md` and clone it to your local development environment.

    * ❗ Follow best practices for your README as outlined in the [Good-README-Guide](../Resources/Good-README-Guide/README.md)

-* Inside the repo folder on your computer, create the following:
+* Inside the repo directory on your computer create the following:

-   * 3 HTML documents: `index.html`, `contact.html`, and `portfolio.html`.
+   * 3 HTML documents: `index.html`, `contact.html` and `portfolio.html`.

-   * A folder called `assets`.
+   * A directory called `assets`.

-   * Inside the `assets` directory, make two additional folders: `css` and `images`.
+   * Inside the `assets` directory, make two additional directorys: `css` and `images`.

-     * In the `css` folder, make a file called `style.css`.
+     * In the `css` directory include your `.css` files

-     * In the `images` folder, save the images you plan on using (like your profile image and the placeholder images for the portfolio).
+     * In the `images` directory, save the images you plan on using (like your profile image and the placeholder images for the portfolio).

 * Refer to these screenshots for your site: